congdm/Patchouli-Compiler-archive-branches/README.md

 The goal is to implement a recursive descent compiler for Oberon-07 language, Intel 64 architecture.

-Previous named AyaCompiler, which was a single pass compiler.
+Previously named AyaCompiler, which was a single pass compiler.
 However, since the current version (which employs a syntax tree) is considerably different from the old one, I decide to change its name.

 Binary is also supply with source.